SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/time-sheets.md

 In the same workspace where **timesheets** are approved
 :::

-1. It's also possible to reject all
+1. It's also possible to reject all by clicking X icon in the right upper side next to the check icon.

 ![img](/img/responses/timesheets_reject_all_response.png)

-2. To reject a group
+2. To reject a group, just has in **Timesheet Approval**.
+On the group bar click the X icon.

 ![img](/img/responses/timesheets_reject_group_response.png)

-3. Only the selected
+3. Only the selected by clicking the X icon in the right upper side next to the check icon after you select the intended  `timesheets`.

 :::note
 Selected **timesheets** appear in darker blue.